ScottLogic/iOS9-day-by-day/02-User-Interface-Testing/UserInterfaceTesting.md

 Automated User Interface Testing is a valuable tool when developing any software application.
 It can detect problems with your app quickly, and a successful test suite run can provide you with confidence before a release.
 On the iOS platform, this is currently done using UIAutomation, with tests written in JavaScript.
 This involves opening up a separate app, Instruments, and creating and running scripts.
 The workflow is painfully slow and takes a long time to get used to.

 ##UI Testing
 With Xcode 7, Apple have introduced a new way to conduct user interface testing on your apps.
 UI testing allows you to find and interact with UI elements, and validate their properties and state.
 UI testing is fully integrated with Xcode 7 test reports, and will run alongside your unit tests.
 XCTest has been Xcode's integrated testing framework since Xcode 5, but in Xcode 7, it has been updated to include new UI testing abilities.
-This allows you to make assertions which  check the state of your UI at a certain point.
+This allows you to make assertions which will check the state of your UI at a certain point.

 ###Accessibility
 In order for UI Testing to work, the framework needs to be able to access the various elements inside the UI so it can carry out it's actions.
 You could define specific points where the tests should tap and swipe, but this would fall down on different sized devices, or if you made tweaks to the positions of the elements in your UI.